Tabetha's Table

 Calories: 140kcalCarbohydrates: 14gProtein: 0.3gFat: 2gSaturated Fat: 2gPolyunsaturated Fat: 0.03gMonounsaturated Fat: 0.01gSodium: 15mgPotassium: 46mgFiber: 2gSugar: 11gVitamin A: 102IUVitamin C: 10mgCalcium: 19mgIron: 0.3mg

-Keyword cocktail, mint, mojito
+Keyword cocktail, coconut mojito, mint, mojito

 Tried this recipe?Mention @tabethas.table!